nocomplexity/FreeAndOpenMachineLearning/ml-business-use.rst

 Machine Learning for Business Problems
 =======================================

 Reading and talking about the in potential endless options for machine learning is nice and should be done.
 But applying machine learning for your business is where you can make a difference.
-This section is focussed on applying machine learning technology for real business use.
+This section is focussed on applying machine learning technology for real business use cases.
 Some business use cases where machine learning is already applied are outlined.
 This to give you some inspiration.
 But besides the technology more is needed for applying machine learning in a business with success.
 This section will also present some more in depth discussion of the several factors that should be taken into account when applying machine learning for real business use.

 When to use machine learning for business problems?
 -------------------------------------------------------

+Before starting applying machine learning for solving your problem you must be aware that machine learning is not a tool for every complex problem.
+Or to put it even more clear: In most cases applying machine learning is overkill, expensive and other traditional software solutions make far more sense.
+So do not use machine learning.
+Keep it simple!

+But since the temptation to use machine learning to solve complex problems is very promising you should try it.
+If only to see if is has real opportunities for your use case.
+But be aware that  machine learning doesn’t give perfect answers.
+But sometimes machine learning can save you a lot of time and can make things possible that are out of reach using normal traditional software approaches.

 With the use of machine learning it is possible to learn from patterns and conditions to get new solid outcomes or predictions based on new data.
 Machine learning is able to learn from change patterns (data) at a pace that the human mind can not.
 This makes that machine learning is useful for a set of use cases were learning from data is possible or needed.